carljohnsen/duplicati-blogpost/WIP-sqlite/sqlite_bench.md

 ![](benchmark/figures_win/pragmas_join_e6.png)
 ![](benchmark/figures_win/pragmas_blockset_e6.png)

 All of these plots show great performance gains, 1.47 - 5.21 times improvement over the baseline.
 The biggest improvements were seen with `cache_size`, then `mmap_size`, and finally `journal_mode`.
 The reason why the join benchmark has a lower improvement is likely due to the benchmark already being very fast (notice the y-axis scale changes across plots).
 We do see that there could be further improvement by increasing the sizes of `cache_size` and `mmap_size`, but setting both at 64M seems to be a good balance.
+We also see some improvement from `threads`, but the effect is quite small on all but the mac machine, where it seems to have a larger effect.
+Therefore, we choose the default as 8, as the effect is negligible on the other machines, but does provide some improvement on the mac machine.

 If we focus the relative performance of 'normal' and 'combination', we can show a plot for all benchmarks across all sizes: